DEA Asset Forfeiture

 - Criminal forfeiture is included as part of a defendant’s criminal prosecution.
 If the defendant is convicted or has a plea agreement, the court may forfeit the property.

 - Civil forfeiture is a proceeding brought against the property itself.
 The government must prove that the property is connected to a crime, but a criminal conviction is not required.
-It is very similar to all other lawsuits involving property in the U.S., and allows the government to forfeit property when the property owner is unavailable.
+It is very similar to all other lawsuits involving property in the U.S., and allows the government to forfeit property when the property owner is unknown or unavailable.

 The Constitution requires due process before the government can forfeit property.
 This means owners have the right to be notified about the forfeiture proceedings and the right to be heard in the proceeding.